AnshKumarTripathi/Python-45-Days-Project-Challenge/README.md

    - **Features:** Data ingestion, real-time processing, dynamic visualizations.
    - **Tools:** Apache Kafka, Apache Spark, D3.js, Flask/Django.
    - **Goals:** Create a system that can handle and display large volumes of data in real-time.

----

-I hope this README file helps you get started with your 45 Days Coding Challenge for Python!
-If you have any further questions or need more details, feel free to ask. 😊